JohannesWiesner/ci-calculator/README.md

 - confidence level (user can choose between the following confidence levels: 99%, 95%, 90%, 80%)
 - test type (one-sided or two-sided)
 - hypothesis (equivalence hypothesis or regression towards the mean hypothesis)
+## Create a standalone application using cx_Freeze
+This repository includes the distutils setup script setup.py.
+After installing cx_Freeze you can create a standalone application using cx_Freeze and the provided setup.py script.
+Please note that cx_Freeze tends to produce quite large standalone applications and that the behavior of the setup.py script tends to be unclear sometimes.
+With the current setup.py script the application is around 200 MB big on my machine.
+Any help to reduce the size of the application is greatly appreciated.

+For further information see [cx_Freeze documentation](https://cx-freeze.readthedocs.io/en/latest/)